 This train was pretty comfortable and would have been considerably more so if we had gotten there much earlier.
 It was a little chilly on board but I was better wrapped up this time thanks to the wintery walk to the station.

-When factoring getting to the airport in Beijing, and then into Harbin from the airport there, catching the bullet train takes around the same amount of time as flying.
+When factoring getting to Beijing Capital International Airport (PEK), and then into Harbin from the airport, catching the bullet train takes around the same amount of time as flying.
 With the lack of liquid restrictions, lack of luggage charges and the lovely big legroom (normally), I think that for travelling between Beijing and Harbin by train is definitely the best option.
 Just be sure to book ahead if you are visiting for the festival and get to the station really very early!